 3. Control Your Emotions

 Learning to control emotions is very important but so many people don’t have the skill.
 Frustration, anger, sadness will build emotional weakness.
-When you first feel negativity, recognize and deal with it before turning your mind to a positive note to put your mood right.
+When you first feel negativity, recognize and deal with it before turning your mind to a positive note.
 After practice, dealing with the negative troubles and promoting positive ones become effortless.

 4. Learn to Live in the Moment

 When you are learning how to become emotionally strong, you are going to learn how to let go of your past.
-Devote less time to your past and focus more on the future and present.
 This doesn’t mean you have to detach from your past; just keep your mind off of the negative.
 Focusing on past failures can make you more emotionally vulnerable, so you should instead think about your present and future.

 5. Self Confidence Is Necessary